.......Conclusion

 "Say what about what?"

 "Clarity, why did you use that word?
 You could have said planning or something else, but you said ʻClarityʻ, why?"
-I straightened up and took a real good look at him.
+I straightened up and took an honest, good look at him.
 "Radha?"

-"In any significant undertaking, you must be clear of mind and clear of conscience.
+"In any significant undertaking, you must be clear of mind and conscience.
 You cannot falter, not even once; otherwise, victory will fall from your grasp; you must have clarity."
-He now had the bearing of a wartime general, someone who had to inspire his troops to victory.
+He now had the bearing of a wartime general who had to inspire his troops to victory.
 "That is why you win this game each time, and that is why Ananda bested her father at every turn.
 Remember?"

 I stood up and slowly moved away from Radha; he mirrored me and stood up at precisely the same time.
 "Who are you?"

-"Letʻs make a wager Kaipo if, by the end of this game, you win, you get the moonstone checkerboard and all its pieces.
-If I win, you agree to meet my family, and tell them how youʻve been able to beat me all these months," he was expressionless and stoic.
+"Let's make a wager, Kaipo.
+If you win by the end of this game, you get the moonstone checkerboard and all its pieces.
+If I win, you agree to meet my family and tell them how you have been able to beat me all these months," he said, expressionless and stoic.

 "That makes no damned sense," I shot back.
 "I win either way."

 "You forget Kaipo; this is a moonstone checkerboard.
-You have been playing checkers, Iʻve been playing moonstone checkers.
+You have been playing checkers; Iʻve has been playing moonstone checkers.
 Do we have a wager?"
 Radha crooked his head to one side and smiled.

 "Deal," I deadpanned.

-All the while, I have used the lite pieces while Radha used the dark pieces.
+All the while, I have used the light pieces while Radha used the dark pieces.
 He insisted that we switch, to which I agreed because we had done it before.
 No matter what the circumstances, I always won.
 When we traded and placed the pieces on the moonstone, it slowly came to a bright yellow glow.
-The light dimmed slowly, but there were glowing squiggly lines all over the board until it faded out, until it was dark again.
+The light dimmed slowly, but there were glowing squiggly lines all over the board until it faded out and was dark again.
 Radha made the first move and controlled the middle from the beginning.
-He sacrificed some of his pieces to gain control, and in the end, he won.
+He sacrificed some of his pieces to gain control and ultimately won.

 "Moonstone checkers is a game of consequence, cause, and effect.
-Hawaiian people lived by the moon cycles, not so much by the movement of the sun."
+Hawaiian people lived by the moon cycles, not so much by the sun's movement."
 Radha placed both hands over the moonstone board, and when he removed them, a konāne board sat in its place.
 "I am the winner, and you have agreed to meet my family."
-With a sweep of his hand, he motioned down to my back yard just in time for me to see several large diamond-shaped lights descending from the sky.
+With a sweep of his hand, he motioned to my backyard just in time for me to see several large diamond-shaped lights descending from the sky.
 Each shape went blindingly bright when it touched the grass, and in its place appeared a person of glowing, mesmerizing beauty.
-Radha led me downstairs and into my back yard.
+Radha led me downstairs and into my backyard.
 Upon closer inspection, I could see that everyone, man and woman, wore either a sparkling white kīkepa or a malo.
-"That girl-next-door isnʻt your granddaughter, is she?"
+"That girl next door is your granddaughter, is she?"

 "No," Radha admitted.
 "I needed to find a ruse so that you might play the game,"